jdaw1/placemat/Documentation/document.md

 Others, such as listing fonts used, are to help those using old placemats as inspiration for new.
 The log can go to three places, controlled by three Booleans.
 * `OutputLogToLog`: there is no reason not to do this.
-* `OutputLogToPage`: appears at the end, and generally a good idea, except when the pages are to be converted to a GIF animation.
+* `OutputLogToPage`: appears at the end, and generally a good idea (except when the pages are to be converted to a GIF animation, or if many copies are to be printed by somebody inattentive).
 * `OutputLogToAnnotation`, a small pop-up text box on the last page of the PDF &mdash; necessary only when `OutputLogToPage` is false.

 `LogThisExtra` contains a string, perhaps a multi-line string, which is output to the log file.